lightyrs/blotter/README.md

-By the time the relevant controller action recieves the redirected request, you will have access to the Facebook Page resource for which the request is intended as well as the resource that will be used to render the requested view.
+By the time the relevant controller action recieves the redirected request, you will have access to the Facebook Page resource for which the request is intended, which should make it easy to retrieve the page's active resource that will be used to compose the view.

 ## Practical Example